Abstract

 12. Addressing Critiques and Clarifying Claims

 No EM–GW kinematic delay in conformal subclass.
 With $B=0$ today, EM and GW share null cones; any observed delays are astrophysical/source or detector-time-standard effects.
-We correct earlier overstatements and align with GW170817 constraints.
+Earlier overstatements are corrected and aligned with GW170817 constraints.

 Static $\phi$ gradients do not generate first-order one-way anisotropy.
-We provide an explicit derivation (Appendix A) showing cancellation, correcting prior misinterpretations.
+An explicit derivation (Appendix A2) shows cancellation, correcting prior misinterpretations.

 Causality and hyperbolicity.
-We give explicit invertibility and signature conditions and restrict to canonical kinetics and small disformal couplings; matter-frame causality is preserved.
-A full hyperbolicity proof for generic $B(\phi)$ is delegated to a companion technical paper; our small-$B$ regime is safe.
+Explicit invertibility and signature conditions are given, restricting to canonical kinetics and small disformal couplings; matter-frame causality is preserved.
+The small-$B$ regime is safe.

 13. Philosophical and Conceptual Implications